whatwedo/craffft/README.md

 With “black boxed” we mean, it should serve as an interface to whatever build system or technology is running in the background.
-As an example, the build system could change from grunt to gulp one day because gulp seems faster, but for the developer using the Web Build Kit it doesn't matter.
+As an example, the build system could change from grunt to gulp one day because gulp seems faster, but for the developer using the Craffft it doesn't matter.
 He can still use the same configurations, he can still rely on Sass, what ever one needs for his projects.